rammcodes/Dopefolio/README.md

 $ npm run compile:scss
 ```

-Once you run `npm run compile:scss`, then you can open the `index.html` inside your favorite browser or using the live server extension.
+Once you run `npm run compile:scss`, then open the `index.html` inside your favorite browser or using the live server extension.

 <br>